How to put these technologies together to make a working IIoT architecture

 These enterprise-grade applications are not your daddy’s Apple Store apps.
 They’re powerful platforms that are built to integrate with common enterprise software and solutions.

 First of all, these enterprise-grade applications can plug into multiple types and categories of components.
 And they do so with little to no need for customization development.
 Plug them in and push play.
 And because most industrial IoT strategies are involving vast amounts of data, these enterprise-grade applications are robust enough to handle it.

 What makes industrial IoT platforms more accessible than ever is that there are several good options for ready-to-go applications like this to work with your other ready-to-go components.
-Otherwise, the development for a functional application like that could be cost-prohibitive.
-These days, you just have to find the option that works best for your use-case, take it out of the box, plug it into the right outlet, and go.
+Otherwise, the development of a functional application like that could be cost-prohibitive.
+These days, you just have to find the option that works best for your use case, take it out of the box, plug it into the right outlet, and go.

 Or, you know what we mean.